FlowFuse/website/src/blog/2023/06/community-news-06.md

 ## New Release

-Today we released <add link> FlowForge 1.8, featuring high availability for Node-RED and DevOps software delivery pipelines.
+This week we released FlowForge 1.8, featuring high availability for Node-RED and DevOps software delivery pipelines.
 Both these features were in high demand from our community and will make it easier to reliably deliver Node-RED for business critical applications.

  Read about the details of FlowForge 1.8 in our [release announcement](https://flowforge.com/blog/2023/06/flowforge-1-8-released/).